British Citizenship and Naturalisation

 - The applicant has passed life in the UK test

 Why choose Sindhu Immigration to handle the process of getting British citizenship?

 If you are looking for an excellent advice company with the best immigration solicitors on-board, you can vouch for our service.
 We will be just a call away from assessing the application status to helping you out in meeting all the pre-requisites.

 British Citizenship for Stateless Child Born in the UK

-A stateless child born in the UK can be eligible for British Citizenship if he/she meets all the requirement.
+A stateless child born in the UK can be eligible for British Citizenship if he/she meets all the requirements.
 Being stateless means neither you are protected by any country nor entitled to any healthcare benefits.
-Apart from these, no foreign embassy will be by their side at the times of strife.
+Apart from these, no foreign embassy will be by their side at times of strife.
 As they don’t hold a valid passport, the stateless person won’t be eligible to travel between countries.

 What are the laws governing British Nationality?

 Under schedule 2 of the British Nationality Act 1981, stateless persons can apply for British Citizenship, if they: